-We are in the midst of the holiday season, and along with that comes the promise of creamy casseroles and plates of cookies, but also commentary about our bodies and the inevitable toll it takes on our body image .
+We are in the midst of the holiday season in 2020 with Thanksgiving upon us and the December celebrations to come.
+Along with all of this comes the promise of creamy casseroles and plates of cookies, but also commentary about our bodies and the inevitable toll it takes on our body image .
 The memes start popping up on social media, not only about all things peppermint and pumpkin spice but also about diets and fitting into pants after all the holiday indulgences.

 Between the memes on social media, the upsurge of weight loss related ads immediately following the holidays, and that distant relative we see once a year who inevitably makes some sort of body-related comment, the holiday season can be a really rough time for those of us struggling with body image issues.

 Here are three things to remember this holiday season to help you feel better about yourself:

 There is no morality to food

 So often the language we use around foods is centered in a binary of good/bad, should/shouldn’t.
 We mention how we ate ‘junk’ or how we can’t believe how much ‘bad’ food we’ve eaten this week.
 We say we really ‘shouldn’t’ drink that cocoa.
 We talk about how we were ‘naughty’ and ate a cookie, or how we’re having a ‘cheat day’ and eating whatever we want.

 Not only is this language moralizing food, but it is also moralizing our choices around food.
 It isn’t just that we view the foods as good or bad, but that we view ourselves as good or bad depending on what we choose to eat.